x3dfxjunkie/eInkFrame/README.md

 Be sure to reboot the Pi after the setup is complete!

 ## Video Demo
 Note: The video was shortened due to upload size constraints.
-Actual screen refresh time is ~30 seconds
+The actual screen refresh time is ~30 seconds
 <video src="" />